Picking

 (man-to-goods)

-In a manual process, goods are assembled with the help of pick lists or various pick systems.
+In a manual process, goods are put together with the help of pick lists or various picking systems.
 Working with paper is increasingly being replaced by paperless picking.
 The supporting systems guide the picker to the appropriate storage locations using various picking methods.
-They support him and control the picking of the goods.
+They support him and monitor the removal of the goods.

-The picker moves through the warehouse to pick the goods from the pallets, flow racks, shelf racks etc. For this reason, the method is called man-to-goods.
+The order picker moves through the warehouse to pick the goods from the pallets, flow racks, shelving racks etc..
+This is why the method is called man-to-goods.

 Semi-automatic picking